dev-sonikku/Crossworlds-mod-manager-RED1/README.md

 ## For Players: How to Use

 1. **Download**: Grab the latest release of Blue Star Manager.
 2. **Setup**: Place the manager anywhere and run it.
-It will automatically detect your *Team Sonic Racing* installation (Steam version required).
+It will automatically detect your *Sonic Racing: CrossWorlds* installation (Steam version required).
 If it can't find it, you can set the game path manually in the settings.
 3. **Install Mods**:
     - Use the "GameBanana" tab to browse and install mods with one click.
     - Or, manually download a mod and drag-and-drop its `.zip` or folder into the manager.